danieljharvey/website-face/posts/2019-07-05-refined-types.markdown

 }
 ```

-...but we still need to check whether the string is long enough.
-Damn.
+...but we still need to check whether `name` is long enough and return a default if not.

-# What about that classic divide by zero problem?
+### What about that classic divide by zero problem?

+What can basic types give us here?

 ```javascript
 function divide(a, b) {